-Wild Surakshe program focuses on 69 wildlife reserves in Goa, Karnataka, Tamil Nadu and Kerala.
+Wild Surakshe program has crafted an extensive community outreach campaign that concentrates on 100 wildlife reserves in Maharashtra, Goa, Karnataka, Kerala, Tamil Nadu, Andhra Pradesh, Telangana and Odisha.
 We target populations living in and around these wildlife regions, with little or no access to health care.

 Our public health and safety program, empowers communities near wildlife reserves to cope with zoonotic diseases and human-wildlife conflict.